with the option of adding extra days

 Overnight at Tambopata Research Center.

-Transfer by boat from the Tambopata Research Center to the Tambopata River Port.
+Early transfer by boat from the Tambopata Research Center to the Tambopata River Community Port.

 Transfer from the Tambopata River Port to our Puerto Maldonado Headquarters.

 * IMPORTANT: Transfer times.
-Due to our set program start and end times, we will send you suggested flights for your rainforest experience.
+Due to our programmed start and end times, we will send you suggested flights for your rainforest experience.
 Other flights incur extra fees for private boat transfers which would need to be added at your cost.

-Transfer-in (From Puerto Maldonado to Lodge): we have two departures daily at 13:00 and 14:30 and your flights need to link up with these so we recommend an arrival time in Puerto Maldonado not later than 12:30pm.
+Transfer-in (From Puerto Maldonado to Lodge): Daily at 13:00 and your flights need to link up with these so we recommend an arrival time in Puerto Maldonado not later than 12:30pm.

-Transfer-out (Lodge to Puerto Maldonado): Early transfer out at about 5:00 AM in order to be on time for your flight out that should depart after 13:00 hrs please be sure not to purchase an early flight out of Puerto Maldonado to Cusco or Lima.
+Transfer-out (Lodge to Puerto Maldonado): Early transfer out at about 6:30 AM in order to be on time for your flight.
+Please book a flight no earlier than 11:30am and if possible avoid the last late-afternoon flight out to have a cushion for possible flight delays.

 Private transport by bus and boat can be arranged at extra cost for families or groups.